arcxteam/w-ai-wombo/README.md

 - Top-up balance in USDC/USDT on the BSC network.
 Register at: [https://cube.octa.computer/users/sign_up](https://octa.space/?ref=rTXHXwn7D96).
 - After register and successfully top up, visit [https://marketplace.octa.space/](https://marketplace.octa.space/)
 - Select menu **compute rental** in the choose **Ubuntu 22.04 LTS** template. e.g., rental machine RTX 20xx - 30xx - 40xx - 50xx or other options.
-- Besides running W.AI, you can also run other nodes, such as **e.g., nexus.xyz, Gensyn and more**, to maximize resource utilization.
+- Beside running W.AI, you can also run other nodes, such as **nexus.xyz, Gensyn and more**, to maximize GPU resource utilization.

 ## Optimal your resources - <mark>if you running by rent</mark>
-- Guides run [Genysn AI](https://github.com/arcxteam/rl-swarm) **this modify me, support all model GPU with low RAM and boost huge rewards Gensyn**
+- Guides run [Gensyn AI](https://github.com/arcxteam/rl-swarm) **this my modify config, support all model GPU with low RAM and boost huge rewards Gensyn**
 - Guides run [Nexus.xyz](https://github.com/arcxteam/nexus-node) with CLI mode
 - Setup more if have spaces memory VRAM